fshuster/personal_site/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Inigo Montoya.
+  Hi, my name is FCS.
 Nice to meet you.
 ---

 <!-- this is a subheadline -->
-I'm a driven 20-something American from Chicago who moved to Paris for an unexpected job opportunity.
-I've been tasked with bringing an American point of view to a venerable French marketing firm. :fr:
+Data is irreverent.
+Data don't care.
+I wrangle and make sense of data.